-Rear-facing child seats or infant carriers should never be placed in front of an active airbag.
+Rear-facing child seats or infant carriers should never be placed in the front seats.

 Installing child safety seats with combination lap and shoulder belts

 Airbags can kill or injure a child in a child seat.
 NEVER place a rear-facing child seat in front of an active airbag.
 If you must use a forward-facing child seat in the front seat, move the seat all the way back.